Gerard Jones (football coach): Bristol Rovers

-Jones holds the FA UEFA A Licence and FA Advanced Youth Award (12–16) alongside a master's degree in Performance Coaching.
-He is also studying a PhD in augmented feedback related to how coaches can use verbal feedback in football within a constraints-led approach to guide the visual search of the football player, in order to improve player's learning and performance.
+Coaching Qualifications and Coach Education

-Jones is studying a PhD at Sheffield Hallam University alongside creating a digital tech-startup providing online coach education for coaches, which has already received support from NatWest via their Entrepreneur Accelerator programme and the University of Cambridge's Impulse Programme for High Tech Innovation.
-He also possesses a PGCE in Lifelong Learning from the University of Huddersfield, and has also studied a Masters in Sports Directorship at Manchester Metropolitan University alongside other notable alumni including Steve Round, Karen Bardsley, and Nick Cox.
+Jones holds the FA UEFA A Licence and FA Advanced Youth Award (12–16) alongside a master's degree in Performance Coaching from the University of Stirling.
+He is currently undertaking a PhD in Skill Acquisition at Sheffield Hallam University where his research explores how coaches can use verbal augmented information to guide athlete perception, decision-making, and learning within sport.
+Alongside his doctoral studies, he has presented his research at academic conferences, including Newcastle University's Psychological Insights into Coaching Practice Conference, and continues to contribute to coach education through teaching, research, and applied practice.
+Additionally, he created a digital tech-startup providing online coach education for coaches, which has already received support from NatWest via their Entrepreneur Accelerator programme and the University of Cambridge's Impulse Programme for High Tech Innovation.
+He also possesses a PGCE in Lifelong Learning from the University of Huddersfield, and has also completed a second Masters degree in Sports Directorship at Manchester Metropolitan University alongside other notable alumni including Steve Round, Karen Bardsley, and Nick Cox.